bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 -   [ ] Mention two parts of Express that you learned about this week.
+    Express is a web application framework that is on top of the raw http server module provided by Node.js and adds extra functionality, like routing and middleware support, and a simpler API.
+    It is simple, unopinionated, extensible, light-weight, minimalist framework, compatible with connect middleware.
+Uses of Express:
+    1. build web applications.
+    2. serve Single Page Applications (SPAs).
+    3. build RESTful web services that work with JSON.
+    4. serve static content, like HTML files, images, audio files, PDFs etc.

 -   [ ] Describe Middleware?
+    Middleware is array of functions that get executed in the order they are introduced into the server code to add extra functionality to application like authentication, logging and modularity.
+It can be applied globally or locally.
+    Different types of middleware: Built-in middleware with Express.
+                                    Third-party middleware like morgan, helmet etc.
+                                    Custom middleware.

 -   [ ] Describe a Resource?